-Figure 9 shows the beam sizes, beam divergence, bunch length, and energy spread over different beam energies as computed by the NN-augmented quadrupole implemented in Cheetah, and compares them to Cheetah's default linear beam dynamics tracking and Ocelot's space charge simulation.
+Figure 9 shows the beam sizes, beam divergence, bunch length, and energy spread over different beam energies as computed by the NN-augmented quadrupole implemented in Cheetah and compares them to Cheetah's default linear beam dynamics tracking and Ocelot's space charge simulation.
 All other parameters of the incoming beam and the quadrupole parameters are fixed.
 We observe that the NN-augmented quadrupole implementation correctly infers larger effects of space charge at low energies when compared to linear beam dynamics simulations without space charge effects.
-Congruently, the beam parameters computed using the NN-augmented quadrupole in Cheetah closely match those computed us-
+Congruently, the beam parameters computed using the NN-augmented quadrupole in Cheetah closely match those computed using Ocelot with space charge effects, indicating that our simulations accurately capture space charge effects.